 Line 13: If the amount on line 9 is less than $2,500, check the first box on line 13 and go to line 14.
 If the amount is $2,500 or more, check the second box instead.

-Part 3: Tell Us About Your Business
+Part 3: About your business

-Line 14: Check the box if your business has closed and enter the last date you paid wages.
+Line 14: Check the box if your business has closed, and enter the last date you paid wages.

 A third-party designee can also provide the IRS with any missing information, call regarding the processing of the return, and respond to IRS notices you have shared with them.
 They can not bind you to anything (including additional tax liability) or represent you before the IRS.